waldur/waldur-docs/docs/user-guide/customer-organization/project_membership_management.md

 ### New user don't have a account in current Waldur instance

-1. Open project in Waldur.<br><br>
+1. Open project in Waldur.
-2. Select "Team" from top menu and click on "Invitations".<br><br>
+2. Select "Team" from top menu and click on "Invitations".
-3. By clicking "Invite user" open "Invite by email" window.<br><br>
+3. By clicking "Invite user" open "Invite by email" window.
-4. Insert user's email and set the role for the new user and continue.<br><br>
+4. Insert user's email and set the role for the new user and continue.
-5. Fill in your custom message on the right side of the window and send the invitation.<br><br>
+5. Fill in your custom message on the right side of the window and send the invitation.
 6. User now will get invitation email with the acceptance link.

 ![type:video](../img/send_invitation.mp4)